luceracloud/tachyon-aggregator/redis/README.md

 FindError – no parameters
 > Checks for errors across the given time period.
 Prints out in alarm if there is any errors.

+getStat – Parameters (Section, Stat, Type, value, instance)
+> This function prints out the data for the specified section if the number at the start is either greater than or equal to or less than or equal to the value specified.
+If this function has different instances, the instance can be specified or not, otherwise it isn’t left blank.
+>  Section (Mem, Net etc.)
+   Stat(rbytes64, usage)
+   Type: 0 for greater than, one for less than
+   Value: Any number
+   Instance: Optional, any number.
+> example call `2013-04-12 –18:09 -18:50 Dis nwritten 0 100000 1`

+genStats – Parameters (Section, Stat, computeForAll, Instance)
+> This function prints out the maximum, counts, average and Standard Deviation for a given statistic, either for a given instance or all.
+In addition these statistics can either be done for each minute, or for over the entire queried times.
+>  Section (Mem, Net etc.)
+   Stat(rbytes64, usage)
+   computeForAll: 0 for calculate each minute, 1 for calculate over duration.
+   Instance: Optional, any number
+> example call `2012-05-17 –12:30 -15:50 –genStats Net rbytes64 1`

+quantize - Parameters (Section, Stat, computeForAll, Instance)
+> This function prints out the statistic in buckets of power of two like the callHeat function.
+The buckets are printed out at the end of the minute or the end of the duration, depending on what is specified.
+>  Section (Mem, Net etc.)
+   Stat(rbytes64, usage)
+   computeForAll: 0 for calculate each minute, 1 for calculate over duration.
+   Instance: Optional, any number

 ##### STATISTICS
 There are six differerent "group" of statistics,